grandma-collaboration/icare/docs/index.md

 ## User Guide

-You will find a more in depth guide to use Icare on the [User Guide](./user_guide/index.md) page.
+You will find a more in depth guide to use ICARE on the [User Guide](./user_guide/index.md) page.